victorhrgc/beertech.bancobeer/README.md

 Postgres password: password

 # How to test locally
+- Java 8 / Maven / your favourite IDE / Git
+- Ports 8080 and 8081 must be available
 - Clone the repo @ https://github.com/victorhrgc/beertech.bancobeer.git
-- docker-compose up in the root directory to start the postgres and the rabbit container
+- 'docker-compose up' in the root directory to start the postgres and the rabbit container
 - Login into rabbit, go to the 'Queues' tab to add a new queue named 'rk.consumer.rabbitmq'

 - Start both the API and the Consumer applications on your IDE ('BancoBeerApiApplication.java' and 'BancoBeerConsumerApplication.java')